deepinsight/insightface/recognition/ArcFace/README.md

-## ArcFace with Parallel Acceleration on both x and W
+## ArcFace with Parallel Acceleration on both Features and Centers

 ### Memory Consumption and Training Speed